MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-userrights.md

 <!-- LoadUnloadDeviceDrivers-Description-Begin -->
 <!-- Description-Source-DDF -->
 This user right determines which users can dynamically load and unload device drivers or other code in to kernel mode.
-This user right does not apply to Plug and Play device drivers.
-It is recommended that you do not assign this privilege to other users.
+This user right doesn't apply to Plug and Play device drivers.
+It's recommended that you don't assign this privilege to other users.

 > [!CAUTION]
 > Assigning this user right can be a security risk.
-Do not assign this user right to any user, group, or process that you do not want to take over the system.
+Don't assign this user right to any user, group, or process that you don't want to take over the system.
 <!-- LoadUnloadDeviceDrivers-Description-End -->

 <!-- LoadUnloadDeviceDrivers-Editable-Begin -->